This post may contain affiliate links. Please read our disclosure policy.

-Pinwheel recipes are always a great option for an appetizer or snack that comes together quick and won’t take much effort.
+Pinwheel recipes are always a great option for an appetizer or snack that comes together quickly and won’t take much effort.
 Is there anything better than a quick and easy appetizer?
 Finger foods like pinwheels tend to go over well for parties which is why I love these little ham and cheese pinwheels.
 This isn’t much of a “recipe,” but rather a method.
 You can swap out meats and cheeses however you’d like, and use all kinds of tortillas.
 I used sun-dried tomato and garden herb tortillas this time around, but there are so many more options these days.

 How do you make pinwheels with ham and cheese?

 It is so easy to make delicious pinwheels with ham and cheese.
 The key to a good pinwheel is to roll them correctly.
 This particular recipe for ham and cheese pinwheels is exceptionally delicious because of the homemade cream cheese spread.
-The spread is seasoned with a little dill weed, some onion powder and garlic powder and it compliments these wraps perfectly!
+The spread is seasoned with a little dill weed, some onion powder, and garlic powder and it compliments these wraps perfectly!

 To make the pinwheel, you will spread an even layer of cream cheese spread across the entire tortilla.
-Down the middle of the tortilla you will place a few slices of deli ham, making sure to cover the width of the tortilla.
+Down the middle of the tortilla, you will place a few slices of deli ham, making sure to cover the width of the tortilla.
 On top of the ham, you’ll place a layer of cheese, again, making sure to cover the entire width of the tortilla.
-Then you’ll roll it up tightly, trim off the ends, and cut into 1 inch thick slices.
+Then you’ll roll it up tightly, trim off the ends, and cut into 1-inch thick slices.

 The great thing with these pinwheels is that they are pretty cheap to make and go a long way.
 Have you seen pinwheel trays already prepared at the grocery store?
 I have and let me tell you, they aren’t cheap.
 I saw one tray that looked nearly identical to the pinwheels pictured here, for $35.00!
 Really? $35.00 for some ham and cheese rolled up in a tortilla?
 You can make a bunch with this recipe for probably about $10.00.
 Now we’re talkin’!